 For perspective, let’s look the correlation between who the next President is and police violence.
 The president appoints the Attorney General who sets the tone for law enforcement policy in the United States.
 This is the individual who establishes what federal standards state and federal police have to abide by which sets the standard for local city police and sheriffs.
 In addition to this the President appoints directors of all or our intelligence agencies including FBI, NSA and CIA.
 This is particularly interesting when we thing about how the priorities for Homeland Security may differ between the two candidates.
 Wire taps, subpeonas for social media activity, and what constitutes a terrorist ie. who is able to own and legally carry a gun are all decided by these individuals.

 The second thing we must look at is nature of gun use in this country as it currently stands aside from law enforcement.
 We have more guns than people in the United States according to the Congressional Research Service Report and while the NRA supports preserving the second amendment they offer little in the way of gun reform or even best practices for gun owners.
+Anyone can walk in and buy guns & ammo from Palmetto State Armory.
 This might be useful when considering that black males are hundreds of times more likely to be killed by police even when unarmed.
 It also should be noted that a petition is circulating to have Black Lives Matter officially classified as a terrorist organization, and it has over 100,000 signatures.